 If you are using a Shared, VPS, or Dedicated hosting package, see our Getting Started on a Shared, VPS, or Dedicated guide.

-Here are some steps that will walk you through the basics of getting a site up and running on a pair Networks.
+Here are some steps that will walk you through the basics of getting a site up and running on a Pair Networks.

-Step 1: Choose a WP Optimized Package
+Step 1: Choose a Managed WordPress Hosting Package

 Step 2: Pick a Domain (your site’s web address)